Upper School at Liberty Classical

 Challenging, Authentic, Focused

 High school students need a unique environment.
-They want to be independent but need to be guided.
+They want to be independent but still need guidance.
 Liberty works to achieve a healthy balance of this inside our classrooms.

 Not Your Typical High School Experience